Wendi Richter: Life after wrestling and WWE Hall of Fame (2005–present)

 In the years after her retirement, Richter was uninvolved with wrestling.
 In a 2005 shoot interview, she expressed disgust toward the portrayal of women in the WWE product, and was still hurt over her WWF exit.
 In 2010, Richter was offered induction in the WWE Hall of Fame Class of 2010, which she accepted.
 She was inducted by Roddy Piper.
 In contrast of her shoot interviews, her speech spoke fondly of her wrestling career and how the WWE Divas thanked her for her influence.
 Richter's speech ended joyfully, exclaiming "Girls Just Wanna Have Fun!"

 On the June 16, 2012 episode of Raw, Richter appeared in an in-ring segment along with Cyndi Lauper, Roddy Piper and then-Diva's Champion Layla as part of the "1000th episode" buildup.
 Piper expressed his gratitude to Richter and Lauper for their "Rock 'N Wrestling" angle and presented Lauper with a gold record, with which she eventually hit Heath Slater, who at the time had a gimmick of insulting veteran Superstars before getting his comeuppance.

+On December 31, 2023, during the Worlds End 2023 post-show press conference, the AEW Women's Champion “Timeless” Toni Storm was asked if there are any free agents that she would like to see Tony Khan sign to AEW.

+“Tony, I don’t care how much you’re going to yell at me for this after, but yes, there is quite the free agent out there, isn’t there?” she said.
+“There is money written all over it.
+Wendi Richter … I’m going to fuck you up!”

 Personal life

-Richter grew up in Dallas, Texas, and before she entered the sport of professional wrestling, she worked on her family's ranch and took part in rodeo competitions.
+Born in 1960, Richter grew up in Dallas, Texas, and before she entered the sport of professional wrestling, she worked on her family's ranch and took part in rodeo competitions.
 She attended Bossier High School, where she participated in volleyball, track, and cross-country.
 She later majored in computer programming at Dallas's Draughon's Business College.
 In the 1980s, she moved to Crystal River, Florida.

 After leaving the wrestling business, Richter worked as a real estate agent.
 She also returned to school for 13 years, earning a degree in physical therapy and a master's degree in occupational therapy.
 Aside from therapy, Richter competes in dog shows, including the Westminster Kennel Club Dog Show.
 She was once married to Hugo Savinovich, a former Spanish announcer for the WWF.
-In 2019 she was featured in the documentary Circle of Champions: The History of Women's Pro Wrestling directed by Christopher Annino.
+In 2019, she was featured in the documentary Circle of Champions: The History of Women's Pro Wrestling directed by Christopher Annino.

 She currently works as an occupational therapist for Rehab Partners Inc.